CleasbyCode/jdvrif/README.md

 # jdvrif

-Use the simple & fast command-line tool jdvrif to embed or extract any file type via a JPG image.
+Use the command-line tool jdvrif to embed or extract any file type via a JPG image.
 Your image can be shared on several social media sites, which will retain the embedded data.

 * ***Flickr (200MB), \*ImgPile (100MB), ImgBB (32MB), PostImage (24MB)***,
 * ***\*Reddit (20MB), \*Imgur (20MB), Mastodon (16MB), Twitter (10KB).***